Book Now : Call or Text (540) 921-3444

 A backpacking experience.

-We meet for lunch at Weary Feet Hostel.
+We meet at Wood's Hole Hostel in the afternoon.
 Participants should bring gear for an overnight in the woods.
-We then set out on a 2-mile hike to Dismal Falls.
+We then set out on a 2-mile hike to Docs Knob Shelter.

 There, we’ll talk about setting up, getting water, bear hanging, setting a fire, cooking dinner and clean up.